 For new freelancers, it can be a little difficult to find your footing on the site.
 Like many other things, in the beginning, it will surely require you to use a little extra time and effort.

-From the registration to the approval process, to building your reputation on the platform you will need to be patient.
+From the registration to the approval process to building your reputation on the platform you will need to be patient.

 On the other hand, experienced freelancers would also need to be approved but they can add their already existing portfolios and credentials giving them an added advantage.

-But whether you’re a newbie or oldie, you will need to make certain that you are completing jobs and getting awesome reviews for you to thrive on Upwork.
+But whether you’re a newbie or an oldie, you will need to make certain that you are completing jobs and getting awesome reviews for you to thrive on Upwork.

 Is Upwork legit?

 So sorry to burst the bubble of those already saying in their minds, “It is so not legit”, but YES, this company is legit.
-I know, even from experience, that there have been and still are sites, that is just clickbait.
+I know, even from experience, that there have been and still are sites, that are just clickbait.
 All most of them want is engagement on their page and some are just plain scams, but I promise you that the Upwork platform is very real.

 It began in 2015 when the two biggest freelancing sites Elance and oDesk decided to merge their respective companies and rebrand them into one mega freelancing company, Upwork, as we know it today.

-There is always a possibility of running into scams though, that’s just online work for you, the risk is always there.
+There is always a possibility of running into scams though, that’s just online work for you, and the risk is always there.